Cascade and Columbia River Railroad

-The line from Wenatchee to Oroville was built in 1914 by the Great Northern Railway to link the main line at Wenatchee to the Washington & Great Northern/Vancouver, Victoria & Eastern (Canada) line running through Oroville (originally a branch of the Spokane Falls and Northern Railway built seven years earlier.)
+The line from Wenatchee to Oroville was built in 1914 by the Great Northern Railway to link the main line at Wenatchee to a line Great Northern had built under the Vancouver, Victoria and Eastern Railway (VV&E) charter in British Columbia (Canada), and the Washington and Great Northern Railway (W&GN) charter for Washington (US).
+This line was originally the Molson–Oroville-Keremeos branch of the Spokane Falls and Northern Railway completed in 1907 which was owned by GN at the time of completion.

 The former Burlington Northern W-O Branch was purchased by the RailAmerica Corporation in September 1996.
 Genesee & Wyoming later acquired the railroad in late 2012.

-The railroad line follows the Columbia River Valley north from Wenatchee to the Okanogan River Valley and north to Oroville, just north of where the Smilkameen River joins the Okanogan River.
+The railroad line follows the Columbia River Valley north from Wenatchee to the Okanogan River Valley and north to Oroville, just north of where the Similkameen River joins the Okanogan River.

 Commodities hauled on the railroad consist mainly of timber products, as well as limestone.
 CSCD moved around 5,200 carloads in 2008.